 Keep your receipts for items worth over £500 – a valuation or proof of purchase may be required when you make a claim.
 Also keep photos and a description of valuable items, making a note of any serial and model numbers, as this will help if an item is stolen.

-Policy excesses, and how they can bring down the cost of your premium
+Policy excesses, and how they affect the cost of your premium

 The excess is the amount you pay towards a claim on the policy, so check the excesses that apply when you buy insurance.
 Most insurers specify a compulsory amount, but you can choose to pay an additional voluntary excess, which may reduce the cost of the policy premium.